PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - Adjusted visuals of player flashlights to make the player easier to see

+- Skulls in the kill UI now stack

 - Fixed potential overlapping of the kill and death UI